Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

 Considering the results of Table~\ref{tab: cost-estimators-mse-2}, we again notice that \texttt{GNN} estimations are far more accurate than the other approaches for all metropolitan areas and depot configurations (close or away from the city center).
 The magnitude of the RMSE depends on the area.
 Indeed, metropolitan areas such as Bristol have a lower population density and longer tours within the districts, leading to generally higher operational-cost values.
 In this situation, it is natural for the error to grow with the magnitude of the values reported in column $\hat{\Phi}^\textsc{test}_\textsc{saa}$.

 Finally, Figure~\ref{fig:snnxgnn-mse} provides graphical representations of the ground-truth costs computed by SAA, along with their confidence intervals and the predicted cost values from the estimation methods.
-The light yellow area represents the cost provided by SAA and its 95\% confidence interval (due to the finite number of samples in the test set).
+The light yellow area represents the cost provided by SAA wrapped by its 95\% confidence interval.
 The darker continuous curve corresponds to \texttt{SNN}, and the lighter continuous curve corresponds to the \texttt{GNN}.
-To facilitate the visualization, we only display the results for a random subset of 300 districts ordered by increasing ground-truth cost.
+To facilitate the visualization, we display the results for a random subset of 300 districts ordered by increasing ground-truth cost.
 The figure displays these graphs for two different metropolitan areas (Bristol and London), considering centered depots and three possible configurations for the $n$ and $t$ factors.
 Generally, we can observe that \texttt{GNN} provides better estimates than \texttt{SNN} for each scenario.
 Beyond this, comparing the figures with $t=3$ and $t=12$, we notice that lower $t$ values lead to much smaller errors, i.e., \texttt{GNN} and \texttt{SNN} estimates are much closer to the true cost.
-Larger values of $n$ also tend to diminish prediction accuracy, but this effect is less marked than when changing the district sizes.
+Larger values of $n$ also tend to diminish prediction accuracy, but this effect is less marked than when changing the district sizes.\\